LPG: Liquified Petroleum Gas, LP Gas, Propane – LPG vs Natural Gas – What is LPG

 They are also referred to as natural gas liquids or NGLs.

-LPG (propane) – liquified petroleum gas is colourless and odourless until an odourant is added for safety reasons.
+LP gas – LPG (propane) – liquified petroleum gas is colourless and odourless until an odourant is added for safety reasons.

-LPG (LP gas) can be conveniently stored and transported as LPG in gas bottles and LPG tanks.
+LP gas (liquefied petroleum gas LPG) can be conveniently stored and transported as LPG in gas bottles and LPG tanks.

-The LPG (LP gas) flammable hydrocarbon gases, including propane, are liquefied through pressurisation and commonly used as fuel.
-Natural gas is liquefied cryogenically.
+Considering LPG gas vs natural gas, the LPG (LP gas) flammable hydrocarbon gases, including propane gas, are liquefied through pressurisation and commonly used as fuel.

 Propane Gas and Butane Gas as Natural Gas Liquids – NGLs